jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 In addition, if your system under test internally modifies one or more environment variables, you will also ideally need to restore these variables to their original values at the end of the test.
 If you don't know which environment variables will be modified, or the list of variables could change at runtime, you may need to perform a sort of "snapshot" of the environment before your test such that you can appropriately restore it before the next test.

-## Solution B: Inversion of Control
+## Solution C: Inversion of Control

-## Solution C: Implement a Shim
+## Solution D: Implement a Shim

 ## Conclusion